Frequently Asked Questions

 When does JED Consulting hold applications?

-Consultant applications are conducted in September, while Sales Analyst applications are conducted in April.
-For the 2022-23 academic year, the deadline to apply to the Consultant role is Friday, September 23rd.
-Interviews will be conducted the following week.
+Consultant applications are conducted in September.
+Sales Analyst and Executive team applications are conducted in April.
+For the 2023-24 academic year, the deadline to apply to the Consultant role is Thursday, September 21st, 2023.

 Should I come to a JED info session before applying?

-Do I need consulting and/or business experience to apply to a Consultant role?
+Do I need consulting and/or business experience to apply to JED?

 No!
-We value our consultants having a diversity of backgrounds – provided you have an interest in business and show a demonstrated capacity for problem solving, you might make a great fit for our club!
+We value our team having a diversity of backgrounds – provided you have an interest in business and show a demonstrated capacity for problem-solving, you might make a great fit for our club!

 What does JED Consulting look for in Consultant applicants?